Med Flory: Career

-In the mid-1960s Flory worked with Art Pepper and Joe Maini on transcriptions and arrangements of Charlie Parker recordings, and in 1972, he co-founded Supersax, an ensemble devoted to Parker's work.
+In the mid-1960s Flory worked with Art Pepper and Joe Maini on transcriptions and arrangements of Charlie Parker recordings.
+In 1972, he co-founded Supersax, an ensemble devoted to Parker's work.
 Supersax's debut album, Supersax Plays Bird, won a Grammy Award.

-In 1972, Flory appeared in the first episode of the final season of Mission Impossible as Toledo.

 Personal life

 Flory was married to Joan Barbara Fry until her death in 2000.

 Death

 Flory died of a heart ailment on March 12, 2014, in Hollywood, California, at the age of 87.